menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 4. When the new machine is up and running, in the Management Console, right-click the server and choose Reconnect.

-When a connection has been established, the Men & Mice Suite detects that this is a new, uninitialized server.
+When a connection has been established, the Men&Mice Suite detects that this is a new, uninitialized server.
 See above for a description on what happens next.